1346 – Following the death of Ralph de Ufford, Roger Darcy is appointed justiciar.

 1918 – British Parliament proposes conscription in Ireland.

-1919 – Third meeting of Dáil Éireann – Dáil passed a motion calling on Irish people to ostracise the Royal Irish Constabulary (RIC).
-De Valera stated that “The Minister of National Defense is, of course, in close association with the voluntary military forces which are the foundation of the National Army”.
+1919 – Third meeting of Dáil Éireann – Dáil passed a motion calling on Irish people to ostracise the RIC.
+De Valera stated that ‘The Minister of National Defence is, of course, in close association with the voluntary military forces which are the foundation of the National Army’.

-1940 – Gloria Hunniford, TV personality, is born in Portadown, Co.
-Antrim.
+1940 – Birth of TV personality, Gloria Hunniford, in Portadown, Co Armagh.

 1966 – The widespread and prolonged commemoration of the 50th anniversary of the Easter Rising begins throughout the island.